nemonik/hands-on-DevOps/readme.md

 Hello world! helloworld-deployment-cf4667475-pqhk4
 ```

 That random hex number is the result of our code change.
-It is the hostname of the container that responded to your request.
+It is the host name of the container that responded to your request.

 #### 8.12.2.5.
 Scale your microservice